sonishbnair/GenAI_Media/Chatbot_with_RAG/README.md

+## A Description
+This architecture demonstrates a modern customer service solution that leverages open-source tools and AI models to build a powerful knowledge retrieval system.
+Here's how it works:
+The knowledge base creation pipeline starts with a Document Repository containing organizational documentation, user guides, and other materials.
+The Vector Generation service processes these documents using:

+PyPDF and other document parsers to extract text from various file formats LangChain's text splitters to chunk documents into manageable segments Open-source embedding models to convert text chunks into vector representations FAISS-CPU for efficient vector storage and similarity search capabilities

+For the user interaction flow through Slack:

+Users submit queries via Slack channel
+The Slack-RAG Gateway service receives these queries LangChain's retrieval modules search the FAISS vector store to find relevant document chunks Retrieved context is combined with the user query using LangChain's prompt templates The combined prompt is sent to Amazon Bedrock for generating the final response

 ## What is RAG

 RAG (Retrieval-Augmented Generation) is a machine learning framework that enhances the performance of generative models by combining them with information retrieval techniques.
 This approach allows a language model to generate more accurate, context-aware, and factual responses by retrieving relevant information from custom CBS documentation, vendor user training documents, etc.